Invizible/Catdogtion/README.md

 # Catdogtion
 Cats and dogs auction written in Angular 2 and Spring Boot

+## Spring Boot

+gradle bootRun - for deploying the application

 ## Angular 2

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17.